datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 ![Creating and Activation Virtual Environment](/assets/img/courses/id5415/module1/assignment/4_3_1.png)

-Now install the kasa-python library to control our light bulb using Raspberry Pi.
-Type below command in the terminal with while our newly created virtual environment venv is activated.
+Notice the `venv` prefix on the left side of the line in the Terminal: we are inside the `venv` Python environment that we have just created.
+We can now install the `kasa-python` library to control the light bulb from the Raspberry Pi.
+In the terminal, type in the following command.
+Remember `pip` is the library manager of Python, we want to `install` the `python-kasa` library.
+The option `--pre` means that we want a pre-release (e.g. the very most recent version of this library).

 ```bash
 pip install python-kasa --pre